A Foodcentric Life

 • For dairy-free milk: I've tested my gluten-free waffles recipe with almond milk and it works great.
 If you're using homemade almond milk, strain it for this recipe so it's fluid not creamy.

-• I have not tested this recipe for a vegan waffle recipe, but using flax eggs or an egg replacer should work, along with almond milk and either coconut oil or melted unsalted plant-butter.
+• For gluten-free vegan waffles - I have not tested this recipe for a vegan waffle recipe, but using flax eggs or an egg replacer should work, along with almond milk and either coconut oil or melted unsalted plant-butter.

 For another terrific breakfast treat, try these Dutch baby oven pancakes.